Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

-The Chicago White Sox and Andrew Vaughn (.359 slugging percentage over his past 10 games, including one homer), take on starter Ken Waldichuk and the Oakland Athletics at Guaranteed Rate Field, Thursday at 8:10 PM ET.
+The Chicago White Sox and Andrew Vaughn (.378 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zach Neal and the Oakland Athletics at Guaranteed Rate Field, Friday at 7:10 PM ET.

 Andrew Vaughn Game Info & Props vs. the Athletics